NosferatuUnitOne/Blue-Team-SOC-Lab/Archived-Experiments/Graylog/README.md

-# Phase 4: Graylog Server Setup
+# Archived Phase 4: Graylog Server Setup

+> This Graylog setup was originally tested as a log ingestion/SIEM layer, but it was removed from the final SOC lab architecture due to compatibility issues between Graylog 6.6, and the Wazuh Indexer of version 7.10.2.

+> The final architecture now uses Filebeat as the log shipper because it integrates more cleanly with the Wazuh stack.

 ## Goal